This is a comprehensive guide on the idea of movement in art and how we can convey it in our artworks. I’ll cover:

 - The patterns created by the repetitive shapes; and

 - The thick paint used for the crashing whitewater.

 Below is a sketch by Leonardo da Vinci exploring the movement of water.

 In Monet’s The Rue Montorguel in Paris, there is a sense of movement from the vast numbers of people combined with the simplified brushwork.

 Below is a stunning painting by Abram Arkhipov.
 I draw your attention to the smoke in the background.
-Arkhipov did a great job of painting the etherial nature of the smoke, whilst still using thick paint.
+Arkhipov did a great job of painting the ethereal nature of the smoke whilst still using thick paint.

 Thanks for Reading!